p2-insta485-serverside

 Update schema.sql, which will create 5 tables: users, posts, following, comments and likes.
 The following list describes the tables and columns

-Pro-tip: Every column outlined above is required for the insta485 database (Hint: see NOT NULL ).
+Pro-tip: Every column outlined above is required for the insta485 database (see NOT NULL ).
 PRIMARY KEY and DEFAULT attributes automatically imply the NOT NULL constraint.

 Data

 Update sql/data.sql to add all initial data.
 You can find a complete dump of the initial data in insta485db-dump.txt.
 Your timestamps will be different.
-The passwords are all set to password.
+The password for awdeorio is chickens and rest of the given users is password.

 Testing